 As part of the interview you may be required to create a letter, report or even produce a company document.
 It is highly likely they will want to see how quickly you respond to their instructions and your level of competency in using Word.
 Learning more about the features of the programme ahead of your assessment will ensure you are ready to produce a quick table or insert a graphic, so make you are up to speed with all Word can do.

-Excel tests in a Job Interview could range from a data-input exercise testing precision and speed, to a more complex ‘mini project’ which may require you to manipulate a set of inputted data, format it to designated standards and possibly produce a chart to present to the interviewing board.
-Whilst you will receive clear instructions, it’s also important to ensure you are able to understand the task so you can demonstrate your IT skills to the best of your ability.
+Excel test for a job Interview could range from a data-input exercise testing precision and speed, to a more complex ‘mini project’ which may require you to manipulate a set of inputted data, format it to designated standards and possibly produce a chart to present to the interviewing board.
+Whilst you will receive clear instructions with regards to the excel test for the interview, it’s also important to ensure you are able to understand the task so you can demonstrate your IT skills to the best of your ability.
 You may also want to consider which responsibilities would require Excel, so you can pre-empt which areas you could be tested on.

 Outlook is a fantastic tool for managing your time and therefore it is often used as part of time management assessments.
 It can be used for many functions, such as recording meetings, making reminders and deadlines and keeping track of your ‘to do’ list.